anandu106/ad_project/README.md

  - Run Powershell as administrator.
  - Change directory to the copied file path.
  - Type ".\Sysmon64 -i ..\sysmonconfig.xml.
 And install.
- - Go to the following directory and create a file called inputs.conf
- - Add the following information and save.
- - Go to Services.
-Select SplunkForwarder and select "Local System Account".
-Restart the service.

 ### Add Index on Splunk and Enable Forwarding and Receiving
 - Go to 192.168.10.10:8000 on your browser and login with the credentials created when installing the Splunk server.